 Ivan Stewart's famous race winning trophy truck was kept very low, while getting as much wheel travel out of the suspension as possible.
 This, combined with large tires, gives the best performance for most off-road scenarios.

 So, after all of this, what do you gain by lifting your vehicle?
 You do gain a small amount of ground clearance in some areas, such as break-over angle.
 However, larger tires are the best way to gain more ground clearance.
 Unless you are only after the look of a lifted truck, lifting itself should not be the goal of changing the suspension on your vehicle.
 Performance should always be at the core of every modification, whether that's suspension, armour, lighting, or whatever else.
 I would prefer to set up a vehicle with less "lift" knowing that it will perform better and put less strain on stock components off-road, even if a bit more trimming or cutting is required at ride height.

 What other myths have you heard about regarding IFS?
 Did you learn anything from this post?
 Did I miss anything?
 I’d love to hear from you in the comments below!

-If you're interested in getting some suspension, or any other work done on your vehicle, make sure to shoot us a message by clicking here!
+If you're interested in getting some suspension, or any other work done on your vehicle, get in touch with us about our installations!